 - Available in dutch cocoa, maple vanilla, and coffee bean.

-They only produce a single powder meal replacement in two flavours: Chocolate and Vanilla.
+Furthermore, they only produce a single powder meal replacement in two flavours: Chocolate and Vanilla.
 Each offers 400kcal per serving, which 45% come from carbs, 36% from protein and 19% from fats.

 Hol Food is not a vegan shake, since most of the protein comes from whey.
 Fat sources include whole milk powder and canola oil; whereas carbs come from rice flour and organic cane sugar, mainly.